mglagolev/mouse2/README.md

   --selection [QUERY]   Consider only selected atoms, use MDAnalysis selection language --different-molecules
-                        Calculate corrlations based on particle index number, even if the bonds belong to different molecules
+                        Calculate corrlations based on particle index number, even if the bonds belong to different molecules --plot                Plot the averaged results --fit                 Fit the averaged results with a modulated exponential function --p_guess [NUMBER]    Initial guess for the number of monomer units per turn